This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 For a little extra zing in your southwestern turkey soup, skip the Rotel and add a small can of diced tomatoes along with a small can of La Victoria Fire-Roasted Diced Green Chiles.

 I like to use my good ole trusty Dutch oven to make this soup and pretty much darned near anything like it on my stovetop.
 It’s nice and big and sturdy.
 That extra weight helps it maintain and distribute heat perfectly.
 As an added bonus, it’s actually pretty easy to clean up too!

 - 1 medium onion chopped

 - 2-3 teaspoons ground cumin

-- 1 15 ounce can black beans, rinsed, drained
+- 1 15 ounce black beans rinsed, drained

-- 1 10 ounce can diced tomatoes with green chilies (such as Rotel), undrained
+- 1 10 ounce diced tomatoes with green chilies undrained

 - Tortilla strips sour cream, cheese, etc for garnish